balthier82/queryconnector/help/Build.md

 ### LODBConnector

 This is the GUI component of the extension.
-It was developed using NetBeans, and you can easily modify and compile it with this IDE.
+It was developed using **NetBeans**, and you can easily modify and compile it with this IDE.
 Simply open the project in NetBeans.

 ### QueryConnector